PazuCheung10/accessly/README.md

   - Redis-backed rate limiting for multi-instance deployments
   - Automatic fallback to in-memory store if Redis unavailable
   - Multi-instance safe when Redis is configured
-  - Applied to messages, support forms, and general API requests
+  - Applied to messages and general API requests
 - **Lightweight Metrics** (Phase 3):
   - 5xx error counters (total and per-route)
   - AI assistant failure tracking